 In general, to play the game, open it on your phone in a browser of your choice.
 The game has been launched.
 Wait for the prompt and swipe the card left (wrong) or right (true).
 The best experience is using the game in landscape mode.
-Though the portrait will work fine too.
+However, the portrait will work fine too.

-As an owner of iPad Pro, I needed the game to be running on the tablet.
+As an owner of an iPad Pro, I needed the game to be running on the tablet.
 The rules are the same, swipe left (wrong) or right (true).
 The student has to use one hand to do so.

 Interactive Piano Games Features

-- To avoid adrenaline rush, tears and refusal to quit we have chosen to remove the timer from the screen.
-After all, the games have been created to help with learning not to develop an urgent craving to play, and play, and play.
-Definitely, as parents ourselves we do not encourage that.
+- To avoid adrenaline rush, tears and refusal to quit, we have chosen to remove the timer from the screen.
+After all, the games have been created to help with learning, not to develop an urgent craving to play, and play, and play.
+Definitely, as parents ourselves, we do not encourage that.

 - The score in the top left corner is provided to help with a progress evaluation.
-As a result, students can play the game without teacher supervision and have feedback in a form of a score.
+As a result, students can play the game without teacher supervision and have feedback in the form of a score.

-- Each game contains 25 cards with 20 being selected randomly for each game.
+- Each game contains 25 cards, with 20 being selected randomly for each game.

 Future interactive piano games

 As you know, we are a two-member team.
 Eugene is a software developer, and I am a creative designer and rule-maker.
 All the games are being tested with my students and then released to the public.
 We appreciate any comments or feedback via email.
 In the meantime, we are working on the matching type of the game engine and planning to release a multiplayer real-time game next.